wences-sanchez/Knowledge-Base/pages/Test-Driven Python Development (highlights).md

 		- self.assertAlmostEqual(8.4, goog.price, places=4) #ñspace
 		- -
 		- -
-		- AssertEqual VS assertIs #card
+		- AssertEqual VS assertIs #car
 			- assertEqual versus assertIs: These two sets of assertions are very similar.
 The critical difference is that the former checks for equality while the latter assertion is used to check for object identity
 		- -
 	- Specific asserts versus generic asserts
 		- -
-		- Specific asserts VS broader asserts #card
+		- Specific asserts VS broader asserts #car
 			- one motivation for using a specific assert is that you get a better error message if the assertion fails.
 When comparing objects like lists and dicts, the error message will show exactly where the difference occurs, making it much easier to understand.
 Therefore, it is recommended to use the more specific asserts wherever possible.
 		- -
 	- Setup and teardown
 		- -
 		- What’s the exact name of the function which prepares all?
-(Talking about tests cases) #card
+(Talking about tests cases) #car
 			- def setUp(self):
 		- -
 		- -
-		- When to use the setUpClass and setUpModule #card
+		- When to use the setUpClass and setUpModule #car id:: 63401535-9a08-434b-afb3-bae70a9d59dc
 			- Class level and module level setups are only used when there is an expensive setup step, such as making a connection to a database or a remote server, and it is preferable to do this setup just once and share it between all the tests.
 		- -
 	- Brittle tests